 - Product challenges may be made for misrepresentation of product by a vendor.
 Vendors can submit a written product challenge form when they believe another vendor is misrepresenting their product. - A product challenge must be signed by the person bringing the challenge and preferably be supported by physical evidence of the offense.
 The product challenge must be made within a week of observing the violation.
 Challenges alleging wrongdoings on past occasions will not be accepted. - There is a \$50 filing fee, which can be shared by a group of vendors.
 This fee is returned to the challenger if the claim is verified. - The vendor receiving the product challenge must respond to the challenge in writing.
-Failure to admit or deny a challenge may result in a determination that the challenge is valid. - The Market Managers will conduct a farm site visit in a timely manner to make a decision on the product challenge.
-If PFM deems it necessary, a third-party farm inspector will be employed.

-- Product challenge forms are available at market from the Info or Managers booth.
-Because of their sensitive nature, they must be returned directly to the Operations Director or Executive Director. - If the vendor is found in violation, vendor may by fined, placed on probation, suspended, or evicted from the market at the discretion of the Executive Director.
+Failure to admit or deny a challenge may result in a determination that the challenge is valid. - When applicable, Market Managers will conduct a farm site visit in a timely manner to make a decision on the product challenge.
+If PFM deems it necessary, a third-party farm inspector will be employed. - Product challenge forms are also available at the market information booth.
+Because of their sensitive nature, they must be returned directly to the Operations Director or Executive Director. - If the vendor is found in violation, the vendor may be fined, placed on probation, suspended, or evicted from the market at the discretion of the Executive Director.